tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 <h3>The Height of Heroku's Power</h3>

 After a year and a half, I took a six month break, and came back as the first Solutions Architect.
-Heroku had grown to much to have the CSA team act as SE's, so we founded HEAT (Heroku Enterprise Architect Team).
+Heroku had grown to much to have the CSA team act as Solutions Engineers, so we founded the HEAT (Heroku Enterprise Architect Team).
 This was my home at Heroku for the next 6 years.

-We still worked closely with the CSA team, to replicate that single thread.
+We worked closely with the CSA team, to replicate that single thread.
 I was happy to collaborate with my old team, and get to see customers that we had onboarded grow and prosper.

 *Knowledge, Truth and Wisdom* were my internal mantra.
 Steering customers away from bad choices, and insuring that they were set up to be successful on the platform was my primary goal.
 We would rather tell someone to go to AWS then have them buy Heroku and find out that it would not work with their use case.

 We structured the team a little different then I have seen in the past.
 The team was compensated on how the entire business did, not on deals that the individual worked on.
 This fostered a truly collaborative environment.
 I treasured the esprit d'corps that this fostered.

 In the first year, I told my boss that I would probably get bored and start looking for something else in 2 years.
-Well, 6 years later I was still happily training folks, talking to customers and creating education and demos.
+Well, 6 years later I was still happily training folks, talking to customers and creating customer facing education and demos.

 I learned so much during this time.
 Things like